vetsc/VetSC/Large dapps/LooksRare/README.txt

 2. spec
-LooksRareimplements a trading business logic, whose spec is presented in Table 7 in the paper.
+LooksRare implements a trading business logic, whose spec is presented in Table 7 in the paper.

 3. bmg.pdf